mckunkel/clas12docs/OfflineSoftware/source/gettingstarted/introduction.rst

 Downloading coatjava
 ====================

-The packaged tarball of complete package with neccessary software and files can be downloaded from:
+The packaged tarball of complete package with necessary software and files can be downloaded from:

 .. code-block:: bash